himakio/studies/README.md

 * **Deleting Values**

 > In this project, deleting values comes with incredible flexibilty and ease.
-  For deleting values, the only requ
+  For deleting values, the only required field is Symb